kd8bxp/micro-Maqueen-Arduino-Library/README.md

 These images were made using a LED Matrix tool found here:
 https://www.riyas.org/2013/12/online-led-matrix-font-generator-with.html
 There is a matrix on the page that can have a custom size (ours is 5 x 5).

-Musical notes: It is possiable to create your own music using bot.beep(Frequency, duration); See example 3a for a little example.
-Or the Super_Mario_Theme sketch in the "more just for fun" examples.
-Note information can be found in the musical_notes.h file.

 The last thing:
 There is a Maqueen_cfg.h included in the library directory.
 Currently there are